Straight Shooter (Bad Company album): Critical reception

 Robert Christgau felt that although Straight Shooter was better than its predecessor, it should not be labelled hard rock because Paul Rodgers did not have a strong voice, which is needed to be a rock singer.

-Ed Naha's feeling of the album, as stated in Rolling Stone magazine, was much more favourable than Christgau's.
+Ed Naha's feeling of the album, as stated in Rolling Stone, was much more favourable than Christgau's.
 Naha thought that, with their second album, Bad Company was proving that they would not end up like Mott the Hoople, Free, or King Crimson—bands that Bad Company's members used to be part of.
 Naha also thought that Simon Kirke's "Anna" was as bad as it was when it was first recorded, but that "Weep No More" showed that he was progressing as a writer, while Boz Burrell was also making progress on the bass.